The best independent guide to Lisbon

 Sometimes “Terminal de Rodoviário” (Road Terminal) is added to the name Sete Rios; Google maps (correctly) refers to it as Terminal Rodoviário Sete Rios – do not get confused this is the same location.
 All coach stations in Portugal are referred to as Terminal de Rodoviário; it is the English equivalent of stating “Bus Station”.

 Sete Rios is a hectic bus station that serves many thousands of passengers per day.
 There are over 20 bus bays within the bus station, and the actual departure bay is not identified until 10 minutes before the assigned departure time.

 For travel to or from the Sete Rios, it is recommended to take the metro, and the nearest metro station is Jardim Zoológico.
-A single metro ticket costs €1.45 and the network operates from 6:30am-1:00am.
-The bus station is not directly connected to Jardim Zoológico, and the metro station must be exited to reach Sete Rios bus station.
+A single metro ticket costs €1.80 and the network operates from 6:30am-1:00am.
+The bus station is not directly connected to Jardim Zoológico metro, and there is a short walk between them.

 Exit via the main entrance (which is through the ticket hall) cross the minor road and head down the covered stairs (and escalator) to the right of the café.
-At the bottom of the stairs enter Sete Rios train station and the metro is on the lowest level of the station.
+At the bottom of the stairs, enter Sete Rios train station and the metro is on the lowest level of the station.